DOXORUBICIN HYDROCHLORIDE- doxorubicin hydrochloride injection, solution

 |Vomiting ≤12 hours||34||25|

 |Vomiting >12 hours||37||12|

 |Grade 4 (<25,000 /mm3)||0.1||0|

-The following adverse reactions have been identified during post-approval use of doxorubicin HCl.
+The following adverse reactions have been identified during postapproval use of Doxorubicin Hydrochloride Injection.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Gastrointestinal – Nausea, mucositis, stomatitis, necrotizing colitis, typhlitis, gastric erosions, gastrointestinal tract bleeding, hematochezia, esophagitis, anorexia, abdominal pain, dehydration, diarrhea, hyperpigmentation of the oral mucosa